Nimisha-Mavar/Farmly/README.md

 # Farmly
-Farmly will be a application.
-It will be an platform for interaction between Framers and Experts.
+Farmly will be the app.
+It will be a platform for interaction between framers and experts.